Process for Listing in

 Author Instructions

-Using the same e-mail address employed at signup to the Brights, authors can submit their name, the name of the book, the ISBN (International Standard Book Number), the cost, a Web link or address to contact the publisher and/or author to buy the book, and a succinct description of the work that includes the book's relevance to the Brights movement (please, a 250 words maximum for the book description and 100 words for the author description).
-A small mention of author qualifications may be included, if desired.
-Please put BOOK LIST in the subject line of the e-mail.
-There is no need to send a copy of the book, as Brights Central will not have time to review the work, but a listing is subject to removal if a challenge of authenticity is substantiated.
+Using the same e-mail address employed at earlier signup to the Brights (or updated subsequently), authors can submit their name, the name of the book, the ISBN (International Standard Book Number), the cost, a Web link or address to contact the publisher and/or author to buy the book, and a succinct description of the work that touches on the book's relevance to the Brights movement.
+(A small mention of author qualifications may be included, if desired.)
+A maximum 250 words for the book description and 100 words for the author description, please.

 Sample Format